tonyvict/tp/docs/DeveloperGuide.md

 * 3b.
 Tutor enters invalid attribute format.
   * 3b1.
 ClassRosterPro shows error message for incorrect format.\
     Use case ends.
 * a.
-At any time, Tutor enters exit command.
+At any time, Tutor enters command to exit.
     * a1.
 ClassRosterPro saves data and exits.\
     Use case ends.
 ---